ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   that no checksum is required, and a special value (e.g., -1) indicates full checksum coverage.

 * Set scheduler for connections in a group:
-  This property specifies which scheduler should be used among Connections within a Connection Group.
-It applies to connection groups.
-For now we suggest the schedulers defined in {{I-D.ietf-tsvwg-sctp-ndata}}.
+  This property specifies which
+  scheduler should be used among Connections within a Connection Group.
+It applies to connection groups; the set of schedulers can be taken from

-* Maximum Message Size Before Connection Establishment:
+  {{I-D.ietf-tsvwg-sctp-ndata}}.

+* Maximum message size concurrent with connection establishment:
   This numeric property represents the maximum Message size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
   It is given in Bytes.